 A thick veil of fog stood forever in front of me as I cruised down the highway at 6:30 in the morning.
-A large cup of coffee gave up a column of steam as tribute to the cool mountain air as I nervously checked my six in the rearview mirror.
+A large cup of coffee gave up a column of steam as a tribute to the cool mountain air as I nervously checked my six in the rearview mirror.
 The day began with a vehicle stuffed with 20 pistols and more than 10,000 rounds of 9mm ammunition.
-We’ve all heard the news stories about the guy caught with an “arsenal” of guns and ammo in his car that later turns out to be a couple of pistols, a rifle and a few hundred rounds.
+We’ve all heard the news stories about the guy caught with an “arsenal” of guns and ammo in his car that later turns out to be a couple of pistols, a rifle, and a few hundred rounds.
 As Jack Nicholson once said, “Wait until they get a load of me.”
-But how else do you determine the best concealed carry pistols for the year?
+But how else do you determine the best micro-compact handguns for concealed carry?

-The first of a couple of days range testing to evaluate 20 compact and full-size pistols for “Ballistic’s Best of 2021” issue had arrived.
+The first of a couple of days range testing to evaluate 20 compact and full-size pistols for a “Ballistic’s Best” issue had arrived.
 I was about to meet up with four fellas from different walks of life, with a good bit of gun knowledge and skill.
-Jamie, David, Addison and Brad have backgrounds in law enforcement, military service, retail gun sales and gunsmithing.
-Throw one blowhard into the mix (me) and we had five guys with varying perspectives on what’s most important in a quality pistol.
+Jamie, David, Addison, and Brad have backgrounds in law enforcement, military service, retail gun sales, and gunsmithing.
+Throw one blowhard into the mix (me) and we had five guys with varying perspectives on what’s most important in what makes the best micro-compact handguns for concealed carry.

-I do believe that 2021 will go down as the year of the micro-compact pistol.
-Sig Sauer mainstreamed the concept a few years back with the P365.
+Sig Sauer mainstreamed the concept of micro-compact handguns a few years back with the P365.
 But this was the first year that almost every major manufacturer had a micro-compact of their own on the market.
-While there were standard compact offerings from companies like Walther, Lone Wolf and Wilson Combat, it was high-capacity, micro-compact pistols that dominated our landscape as the testing began.
+While there were standard compact offerings from companies like Walther, Lone Wolf, and Wilson Combat, it was high-capacity, micro-compact pistols that dominated our landscape as the testing began.

 The other trend for the day was that every pistol was chambered in 9mm.
 If each of us only shot 50 rounds each from the 12 pistols, that would be 3,000 rounds fired for this article.
 I’ll tell you now we fired a lot more than that during the evaluation.
 As the reader very well knows, ammo isn’t even close to cheap these days.
 The only reason we were able to conduct this test so thoroughly was because of the generosity of Remington and Hornady.